FoxIDK/reaper/README.md

 ## 🖋 Appendix

-If the licensor doesn't agree with your method of providing attribution, you must revise it within a reasonable period or risk potential legal action being taken against you.
+If the origin licensor [here](https://www.github.com/FoxIDK/) doesn't agree with your method of providing attribution, or feels you've infinged on the license you must revise it within a reasonable period or risk legal action being taken against you.

+All variations, forks, etc built off of this software and license must adhear to this license too unless otherwise specified by contacting the licensor for a unique license for your intended use.